 Aromatherapy: it's in the air!
-Simple aroma oils distilled from botanicals can make the body feel better, boost the spirits, and ease the mind.
-Whether applied in a massage, used in a fragrant bath, or sprayed, these gentle, effective aromatherapies provide pleasing alternatives to chemical based medicines.
+Simple aroma oils distilled from botanical can make the body feel better, boost the spirits, and ease the mind.
+Whether applied in a massage, used in a fragrant bath, or sprayed, these gentle, effective aroma therapies provide pleasing alternatives to synthetic based aroma's.

-Aromatherapy: aro•ma•ther•a•py - noun - The use of volatile plant oils, including essential oils, for psychological and physical well-being.
+Aromatherapy: The use of volatile plant oils, for skin care, psychological and physical well-being.

-Aroma-therapy is the use of essential oils extracted from plants and herbs.
-Essential oils were primarily intended mainly to be absorbed into the body via the skin, through massage.
-Aroma or smell therapy goes a step further, essences have a smell, when inhaled the natural chemical enter the oil factory system, and from there it is processed in an area of the brain call the brain stem.
-The brains stem travels from your head down the spine, visualize a tree the stem is the trunk and the branches are pathways leading to our limbs, and connect to organs.
+Aroma-therapy is the use of essential oils extracted from whole plants for whole people.
+Aroma or smell therapy, when inhaled the natural chemicals enter the ol factory system, and from there it is processed in an area of the brain call the brain stem.
+The brain stem travels from your head down the spine, visualize a tree the stem is the trunk and the branches are pathways leading to our limbs, and connect to organs.
 The brain processes the natural chemicals (essence) and delivers them to the nine systems in our body.
 Each system regulates the body to function correctly and remain healthy.